 The omitted occupation categories are 'managers, executives and other qualified white collar or self-employed workers'.
 The household heads in these categories are generally not poor, which explains the negative coefficients of the included occupations.
 Households whose head are unemployed or are agricultural labourers are often less well off.
 However, agricultural labourers in the Southwest (respectively the Southeast), where rain is scarcer and aridity is fiercer (respectively less scarce, respectively less fierce), are more (respectively less) handicapped by their occupation than agricultural labourers in other regions.
-Households whose head is an industry worker have intermediate living standards between those of agricultural labourers and farmers.
+Households whose of agricultural labourers and farmers.

-In a second step in the analysis, the predicted household living standards are used to simulate poverty levels resulting from the targeting scheme.
-We now examine the results of these simulations, first by using poverty curves.
+In the next step in the analysis, the predicted household living standards are used to simulate poverty levels resulting from the targeting scheme, first by using poverty curves.